elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 ```
 [^7]: Don't try this at home!
 The beginning of SRAM is usually where your code resides.

 On the first line, we load the base address `0x20000000` into `x1`.
 We will then use this as the base address for *all three* store operations.
 On the second line, we just load the value 1 into another register (`x2`).
-On the third line we do the actual store operation.
+On the third line we do the first actual store operation.
 The value in `x2` gets stored into memory at address `0x20000000`.
 The address is calculated by taking the value in `x1` (`0x20000000`) and adding the offset from the instruction (`0`).
 Note that the offset is always given in *bytes*, not words or halfwords.

 This is then repeated for the second and third values, where the offsets are 2 and 4, respectively.

 Things to note about the store instruction:
 * Again, the name of the instruction tells the processor how many bytes you are writing.
 If you write a byte, or a halfword, only the lowest bytes in the register will be written to memory.
 There is no sign extension needed here.
-* The store instructions are the only instructions (that you will come across in this course) where the first parameter is *not* the destination register.
-Instead, the first parameter is the source register and the following parameters define the destination.
+* The store instructions are the only instructions (that you will come across in this course) where the first operand is *not* the destination register.
+Instead, the first operand is the source register and the following operands define the destination.

 ## Variables